charlie-casserly/bank-tech-test/README.md

 1. Clone this repo
 1. cd into your local clone
 1. In your terminal, run 'irb -r './lib/account.rb'
+1. In IRB, type 'account = Account.new' to create a new Account object simply named *account*.

 ## How to use Super Cool Bank App

-In IRB, type 'account = Account.new' to create a new Account object simply named *account*.
-Listed below are some methods you can call on this object or other Classes in the application.
+Listed below are some methods you can call in this application.

 ### Making a cash deposit
 * *account.deposit(amount)*